MikeRogers0/MikeRogersIO/src/_posts/2011-03-10-how-to-do-a-timed-shutdown-on-your-pc.md

 ---
 layout: post
 title: How to do a timed shutdown on your PC
-tags:
-- Bits &amp; bytes
-status: publish
-type: post
-published: true
-categories:
- – blog
-meta:
-  description: 'How to do a timed shutdown on Windows 7 and 8'
+description: How to do a timed shutdown on Windows 7 and 8
-  index: true
 ---
 Recently I've stumbled upon a really neat technique to listening to [Spotify](http://www.spotify.com/) while I'm heading off to bed, then not have to get up to turn my music off once I'm dropping off.